qzc438/ontology-llm/DEBUGGING_LOG.md

 - To ensure a unique entity ID, we propose the following structure: `[entity_id] = [INDEX]-[source_or_target]-[entity_type]-[entity_name]`

 #### How to handle the null value of LLM output?
-- For null values, LLM may generate a sentence rather than follow the JSON format: "I couldn't find an equivalent entity for [entity] through syntactic, lexical, or graphical matching."
+- For null values, LLM may generate a sentence rather than follow the JSON format: "I couldn't find an equivalent entity for [entity] through syntactic, lexical, or semantic matching."
   - `None` and `Not Available` frequently get errors.
   - `N/A` and `Missing` sometimes get errors.
 - To ensure no error is produced for the null value, we propose the following structure: